koderi-dp/psclack/README.md

 Use `Read-PsClackAutocompletePrompt` and `Read-PsClackAutocompleteMultiSelectPrompt` when the option set is easier to filter than to scan.
 Use `Read-PsClackPathPrompt` for local path entry with live filesystem suggestions, and `Read-PsClackFileSearchPrompt` when you want to pre-index a directory tree and then fuzzy-filter relative paths.

+Live-rendered components such as spinners, progress bars, task logs, and prompt frames assume a mostly stable terminal layout while they are running.
+Resizing the terminal mid-render, mixing in unrelated writes to the same console line, or writing directly to the host from parallel/background work can break cursor placement, wrapping, or the visible frame state.

+For the most reliable output, avoid resizing the terminal during active progress or spinner rendering, and prefer updating the UI through the provided PsClack APIs instead of direct `Write-Host` or other live line mutations while a component owns the frame.

 ## API Reference

 ### Read-PsClackTextPrompt